SWORKIT

 Warm Up

-Additionally, I kept the design very similar to the original and very minimal, which aligns with Japan's aesthetic preference for simplicity.
+Additionally, I maintained a minimal design to align with Japan’s preference for simplicity.

 REFLECTION